 Drunk driving remains a serious public safety problem in California.
 According to the most recent data from Mothers Against Drunk Driving (MADD), more than 1,000 people were killed in DUI crashes in the state in 2017.
 Many thousands more innocent victims suffered severe, even life-changing injuries in wholly avoidable DUI accidents.
 When a drunk driver hits you, it is a trying experience, especially if there are serious injuries.

-This raises an important question: But how much can you expect to recover?
+This raises an important question: How much can you expect to recover and what is the average drunk driving accident settlement in California?

 The truth is, each drunk driving accident claim is different.